June 4, 2026

 Automate accounting with AI that codes, syncs, and reconciles for you

 Manual accounting workflows drain time and introduce errors that slow down close.
 You're stuck chasing receipts, coding transactions one by one, and reconciling mismatches that could've been caught earlier.
-Ramp's AI-powered accounting software eliminates these bottlenecks by automating the entire accounting workflow from transaction to close.
+Ramp's accounting automation software eliminates these bottlenecks by automating the entire accounting workflow from transaction to close.

-Ramp's AI learns your coding patterns and applies them across all transactions in real time.
+Ramp's Accounting Agent learns your coding patterns and applies them across all transactions in real time.
 It codes to your chart of accounts, assigns classes and locations, and matches receipts automatically, delivering 3.5x more coding automation compared to rules-only systems.
 Ramp only surfaces the 20–30% of transactions that most need human judgment, so you can prioritize the tasks that most need your attention.

 Here's how Ramp automates accounting from end to end: